2024 Hualien earthquake: Response

-The Central Emergency Operation Center responds to the earthquake.
+The Central Emergency Operation Center meets to respond to the earthquake, with President Tsai Ing-wen and Premier Chen Chien-jen in the center leading the meeting.

 Incumbent Taiwanese president Tsai Ing-wen expressed concern about the damage and ordered the ROC Armed Forces to support the local government in Hualien and others parts of the island in rescue missions.
 Vice-president and president-elect Lai Ching-te called on the public to be careful and stay calm and announced the formation of an emergency centre to deal with the disaster.
 In the afternoon of 3 April, Lai visited Hualien County to inspect rescue and relief efforts, while Premier Chen Chien-jen visited temporary shelters for displaced residents in Hualien on 4 April.
 Chen also announced that the Directorate General of Budget, Accounting and Statistics would allocate NT$300 million (US$9,366,144) in disaster relief to the Hualien County government and would exempt from taxation income received by affected residents taking up temporary employment because of the earthquake.
 Tsai, Lai, Chen and Vice Premier Cheng Wen-tsan also pledged to donate a month's worth of their salaries for disaster relief.
 Tsai also warned citizens against non-essential travel to mountains for the long weekend brought about by the Qingming Festival, which began a day after the earthquake.
 On 10 April, Tsai visited affected areas of Hualien County and Taroko National Park, where she met with rescue workers.
 The Executive Yuan subsequently allotted more than NT$28.55 billion (US$878.15 million) in disaster relief and recovery efforts.

 Hualien County magistrate Hsu Chen-wei said all residents and businesses in buildings that were in a dangerous state had been evacuated.
 Low-orbit satellites were used to facilitate communications in their first deployment for a disaster in Taiwan.
 Helicopters were deployed by the National Airborne Service Corps to rescue at least 82 stranded individuals, including trapped miners and drop food to stranded individuals pending rescue.
 Emergency workers propped up the Uranus building with gravel and rocks to prevent it from completely falling over in an aftershock.
 Demolition works on the building began on 5 April and finished on 17 April.
 The Health Ministry placed medical staff in Yilan and Taitung on stand-by to help victims in Hualien.
 The mayor of Kaohsiung, Chen Chi-mai, also ordered the deployment of a rescue team and dogs to Taroko National Park.